 Pentecostals and Evangelicals comprise the majority of religious prisoners.
 The Eritrean government is suspicious of newer religious communities, in particular Protestant Evangelical and Pentecostal communities.
-It has characterized these groups as being part of a foreign campaign to infiltrate the country, engaging in aggressive evangelism alien to Eritrea's cultural traditions, and causing social divisions.
-During 2015, security forces continued to arrest followers of these faiths for participating in clandestine prayer meetings and religious ceremonies, although toleration of these groups varied by location.
-The State Department reported that some local authorities denied water and gas to Pentecostals.
-The Eritrean government and Eritrean religious leaders do not publicize arrests and releases and government secrecy and intimidation makes documenting the exact numbers of such cases difficult.
-USCIRF received confirmation of almost 200 arrests in 2015.
+It has characterized these groups as being part of a foreign campaign to infiltrate the country, engage in aggressive evangelism alien to Eritrea's cultural traditions, and cause social divisions.
+Several Evangelical and Pentecostal pastors have been detained for more than 10 years, including Southwest Full Gospel Church Founder and Pastor Kiflu Gebremeskel (since 2004), for participating in clandestine prayer meetings and religious ceremonies, although toleration of these groups varied by location.
+The Eritrean government and Eritrean religious leaders do not publicize arrests and releases, and government secrecy and intimidation make documenting the exact numbers of such cases difficult.
+Nevertheless, USCIRF received confirmation of dozens more arrests in 2016.
+The State Department also has reported that some local authorities have denied water and gas services to Pentecostals.